Nigeria lifts its ban on Twitter after 7 months - KESQ

 Associated Press

-ABUJA, Nigeria (AP) — The Nigerian government has lifted its ban on Twitter in the West African country, seven months after the country’s more than 200 million people were shut out of the social media network.
-Kashifu Inuwa Abdullahi, director-general of the country’s National Information Technology Development Agency, said Nigerian President Muhammadu Buhari directed that Twitter’s operations will resume Thursday.
-That shift came coming after Twitter agreed to meet some of Nigeria’s conditions, including opening an office in Nigeria.
+ABUJA, Nigeria (AP) — The Nigerian government has lifted its ban on Twitter, seven months after the West African country’s more than 200 million people were shut out of the social media network.
+Kashifu Inuwa Abdullahi, director-general of the country’s National Information Technology Development Agency, said Nigerian President Muhammadu Buhari directed that Twitter’s operations can resume Thursday.
+That shift came after Twitter agreed to meet some of Nigeria’s conditions, including opening an office in Nigeria.